Key Things You Need to Know About Political Robocalls

 At the moment, Robo Revenge works only on scam operations running in the U.S. Illegal robocalls that are coming from abroad can’t be sanctioned in the U.S. because they don’t fall under American federal or state jurisdiction.

 Ticking Things Off With DoNotPay

 Is your to-do list growing longer and longer, while your wallet somehow appears to be getting lighter than ever?
 In that case, we can help.
 DoNotPay is an AI-fueled application designed to create efficiencies and find hidden money in your life.
-You can access it via a web browser or your iOS device.
+You can access it via a web browser.